 CalRecycle Grant

-CalRecycle awarded the City of Newport Beach $216,000 for its Rubberized Pavement Grant, which diverts tires from California landfills.
-Public Works recently completed pavement rehabilitation on MacArthur Blvd, University Drive, Bison Avenue, Ford Road, Bonita Canyon Drive and San Joaquin Hills Road utilizing rubberized asphalt.
+CalRecycle awarded the City of Newport Beach $250,000 for its Rubberized Pavement Grant Program for Fiscal Year 2022-23, which diverts tires from California landfills.
+Public Works recently completed pavement rehabilitation on Newport Coast Drive, Balboa Boulevard, Newport Boulevard, 32nd Street, Superior Avenue, Hospital Road, East Coast Highway and San Miguel Drive utilizing rubberized asphalt.
 Improvements include grinding and overlaying the deteriorating asphalt concrete pavement with Asphalt Rubber Hot Mix.
 Some of the advantages of using this hybrid material include enhanced aesthetics, reduced road noise, and durability.
-These projects have diverted more than 21,000 California waste tires from the waste stream.
+These projects have diverted more than 77,000 California waste tires from the waste stream.

 Each year, the State of California Department of Resources Recycling and Recovery (CalRecycle) provides the Rubberized Pavement Grant Program to promote markets for recycled-content surfacing products derived from waste tires generated in California.
 This is in an effort to decrease the adverse environmental impacts created by unlawful disposal and stockpiling of waste tires.